-- Mechanism and practical solutions to improve ripening capacity and eating quality of pears.
+- Studying mechanism and practical solutions to improve ripening capacity and eating quality of pears.

-- Reducing postharvest losses due to senescence disorders, superficial scald, scuffing, and pathological decays of pears by developing pre- and post-harvest technologies.
+- Reducing postharvest losses due to senescence disorders, superficial scald, scuffing, and pathological decays of pears by developing pre/post-harvest technologies.

-- Ensuring arrival quality of sweet cherries in long-distant export markets by modified atmosphere packaging (MAP).
+- Ensuring arrival quality of sweet cherries in long-distant export markets.

-- Improving storage/shipping quality of sweet cherries (flavor loss, darkening, pitting, splitting, pedicel browning, decay) by developing pre-harvest and postharvest technologies.
+- Improving postharvest quality of sweet cherries (flavor deterioration, darkening, pitting, splitting, pedicel browning, decay) by developing pre/post-harvest technologies.

 I accept graduate students for Horticulture